 Candy Del Mar’s rockabilly boogey bass provides the bouncing backdrop to “Bikini Girls with Machine Guns” from Stay Sick!
 (Enigma Records, 1989).
 Drag racing, drugs, surfing, and dangerous women crown this psychobilly classic.

 From the original set list of their CBGB’s audition, “TV Set” (Songs the Lord Taught Us, I.R.S.
 Records, 1980) summed up the Cramps from the very beginning.
-Its beach movie beat and surf sound couples with buzzy, fuzzy guitar grind.
-The horror show lyrics and the simulated saw sound brings it home for b-movie fun.
+Its beach movie beat and surf sound are coupled with buzzy, fuzzy guitar grind.
+The horror show lyrics and the simulated saw sound bring it home for b-movie fun.

-“Garbage Man,” from Songs the Lord Taught Us, is the Cramps throw down to posers and love letter to sixties garage bands.
+“Garbage Man,” from Songs the Lord Taught Us, is the Cramps throw down to posers and a love letter to sixties garage bands.
 Backed with classic garage band sounds, Lux demands your attention, asking and answering the question, ” Louie, Louie, Louie, Lou-I, the bird’s the word, and do you know why?”
-The lyrics also serve up the description of themselves as “one half hillbilly and one half punk, eight long legs and one big mouth.”
+The lyrics also serve up the description of themselves as “one-half hillbilly and one-half punk, eight long legs and one big mouth.”

 The Cramps took Johnny Burnette and the Rock and Roll Trio’s rockabilly classic “Tear It Up” and did just that.
 They tore it up, had their way with it, and left it panting, begging for more.
 While it was released on Songs the Lord Taught Us, it’s arguable that the best recording of the song came from the music documentary, URGH!
 A Music War.
 Recorded in the Cramps pre-bass days, their version doesn’t miss it at all.
 Showcasing Lux’s howls and screams, he kicks it up with bouts of hardcore heavy breathing and moans accomplished with his signature microphone mouth play.